Gailoks/gow-zorin/README.md

 *   **Application Compatibility:** Some applications may require additional configuration or troubleshooting.
 *   **Log Errors:** Check the `/logs` directory for log files (dbus.log, xdg.log, flatpak.log) to identify errors.
 *   **Custom Script Errors:** Check the `/logs` directory for errors when running a custom script.
-*   **Proton Compatibility:** Requires Proton versions 9 or below for proper functionality.
 *   **Configuration Reset:** Deleting `.config/dconf/user.bak` will allow you to save new desktop settings (theme, wallpaper, etc.).
 *	**Displayed screen refresh rate** Gnome says that the display is 60Hz no matter how you change your fps in moonlight.
 It is just a number(I don't know how to edit it).
 ---